FIL1994/events-api/README.md

 # events-api

-A REST API for events
+A REST API for events build with Koa, Knex and PostgreSQL

 ## Help